'Complete Mystery' of 14 Sperm Whales Found Washed Ashore on a Remote Island in Australia Baffles Scientists

 More Dead Sperm Whales Washing Up On German Shores

-Three of eight sperm whales that washed up dead on the mud flats shore were seen on February 4, 2016, near Dithmarschen, Germany.
+Three of a total of eight sperm whales that have washed up dead on the mud flats shore are seen on February 4, 2016 near Dithmarschen, Germany.
+Alexander Koerner/Getty Images

 Experts to Conduct Necropsies on Stranded Sperm Whale Carcasses